Espoonlahti

 The entrances to the Soukka metro station are located on Soukantori and Yläkartanontie.

-A new general upper secondary school, Länsi-Espoon lukio, with places for about 1,200 students will be established in Kiviruukki.
+A new general upper secondary school, Kiviruukin lukio, with places for about 1,200 students will be established in Kiviruukki.
 The school will rent premises in a new building on the Cleantech Garden campus.
 The location is easy to reach by public transport, which will attract students from all over the city.
-The aim is for teaching to start in the new school in the autumn of 2027.
+The new school will start operating in the autumn of 2027.

 Are you a property developer or an investor?
 Read more about the opportunities in Espoonlahti.